 The King asked, “Why don’t we have our bakers put Runes like that on the bread?”

 “The rune’s are Ossa’s secret.
 It is not enough to simply copy a Rune.
 In order to imbue it with magic, the writing of the rune must be performed as a ritual.
-These rune rituals may include simply whether or not a brush or pin stroke was made up to down or top to bottom.
+These rune rituals may include simply whether or not a brush or stylus stroke was made up to down or top to bottom.
 Conversely, they may demand fasting or even a certain posture on the part of the artist.
-The Sabatallee’s have practiced the rune’s of years, but I am not sure any one rune artist has mastered all the Runes.”
+The Sabatallee’s have practiced the runes for years, but I am not sure any one rune artist has mastered all the Runes.”
 I noted that the room had grown fairly quiet listening to my story.

 “So it is the magic that makes the Mikate special?” the young royal asked me.